uppal101/level-up/routes.md

-PUT 		/students/:student_id/		                      Edits a single Student - Authorized for your own ID DEL*		/students/:student_id/                          Deleted a single Student GET*		/students/campuses/:campus_id/                  Gets all students at a single campus POST    /students/login/                                Student Login with OAuth POST    /students/signup                                Student signup with OAuth
+PUT 		/students/:student_id/		                      Edits a single Student - Authorized for your own ID DEL*		/students/:student_id/                          Deleted a single Student GET*		/students/campuses/:campus_id/                  Gets all students at a single campus GET     /students/cohorts/:cohort_id/                   Gets all students in a single cohort POST    /students/login/                                Student Login with OAuth POST    /students/signup                                Student signup with OAuth